Hamlabs/ArcticTracker-docs/docs/commandref.rst

 Command Reference
 =================
 This is a complete list of the commands that are available in the command-shell (console).
-Many of them are setting.
-The most important settings can also be accessed through the REST-API (Web application).
+Many of them are settings.
+The most important settings can also be accessed through the Web-application (REST API).

 System commands
 ---------------
 **cd** <directory>
-    Change working directory
+    Change working directory (file system)
 **format**
     Reformat file system.
 **free**
     Show amount of free memory (in bytes) **fw-uprade**
-    OTA Firmware upgrade
+    Initiate OTA Firmware upgrade (fw-url and webapp-url must be correctly set) **fw-url** <url>
+    Location of the OTA Firmware file (including the file name).
-**fw-url** <url>
+**webapp-url** <url>
     Location of the OTA Firmware file (including the file name).
 **ioconfig** <gpio-num>
     Show info on GPIO configuration (for developing/debugging) **trk-reset**